presiauw0/group6-tetris/README.md

 - **Abdulrahman Hassan**  -

 - **Khalid Rashid**  - For sprint 3 I prioritized working on the Tetris GUI and visual displays.
 I modified the layout to create Borders on each panel.
-I added A new class Called PauseEndPanel that displays An overlayed panel with a message for when the Game is over or paused.
+I added A new class Called PauseEndPanel that displays An overlay panel with a message for when the Game is over or paused.
 I also added an extra credit feature called "Hard Mode".
 I created a TetrisMenuBuilder class that resolved the "too many Methods" warning but this would require that the TetrisGUI has public methods so this class was removed and is currently within the sp3-Khalid-RefactorTetrisGUI Branch.
-I also Modified the Menu's in the Tetris GUI to fix all checkstyle warning and added JavaDoc.
+I also Modified the Menus in the Tetris GUI to fix all checkstyle warnings and added JavaDoc.
 I created an Interface for the PauseEndPanel as well.

 - **Preston Sia**  - For Sprint 3, I focused on adding the ghost piece and its functionality, reworking much of the code for the score panel, and refining the high score classes.
 I also contributed minor fixes throughout the project, assisted with Git management, found a new music track to use, and updated the Tetris game’s color scheme